appscode/service-broker/docs/setup/install.md

 First you need to have the software services by AppsCode installed in the cluster.
 Currently AppsCode Service Broker supports the following software service:

- - Kubedb
+ - KubeDB

-So we need to have Kubedb installed to go forward.
-To install Kubedb see [here](https://kubedb.com/docs/0.9.0/setup/install/).
+So we need to have KubeDB installed to go forward.
+To install KubeDB see [here](https://kubedb.com/docs/0.9.0/setup/install/).

 To check the installation for AppsCode Service Broker, we have used [Service Catalog](https://kubernetes.io/docs/concepts/extend-kubernetes/service-catalog/).
 So, this document assumes that you've installed Service Catalog onto your cluster.
 If you haven't, please see the [installation instructions](https://svc-cat.io/docs/install/).
 Optionally you may install the Service Catalog CLI (`svcat`) from [Installing the Service Catalog CLI](https://svc-cat.io/docs/install/#installing-the-service-catalog-cli) section.